 Seahawks safety Earl Thomas appears set to end his holdout

 RENTON, Wash.
-(AP) — Seahawks safety Earl Thomas appears set to end his lengthy holdout in time for the start of the regular season, even without a new contract.
+(AP) — Seahawks safety Earl Thomas ended his lengthy holdout in time for the start of the regular season, even without the long-term contract he was seeking.

+Thomas showed up at the Seahawks facility Wednesday morning and was welcomed back by his teammates.
+Coach Pete Carroll said he met briefly with Thomas, but wouldn’t commit to whether Thomas would play in the opener Sunday against Denver.

+“He’s been with us for so long.
+He’s just been part of the fabric of what we’ve been about,” Carroll said.
+“It’s an adjustment period as he jumps in with us right now and we’ll figure out how that works. … I don’t have any thought about what to share with you right now because we have to see what he does and how he feels and all that stuff, but it’s great to have him back.”

-Thomas posted to Instagram on Wednesday morning, saying he’s never let his “teammates, city or fans down as long as I have lived and don’t plan to start this weekend.”
+Thomas posted to Instagram Wednesday announcing his return, saying he’s never let his “teammates, city or fans down as long as I have lived and don’t plan to start this weekend.”

 The post was a surprising conclusion to a long offseason of drama centered on whether Thomas would play out the final season of his contract, receive the extension he hoped for, or possibly be traded.
 Thomas’ reaction to the lack of a resolution was clear in his post: “The disrespect has been noted and will not be forgotten.”